littlezaide/haggadah/02_beforethemeal.md

 ## Lighting the Festival Lights ##

-To symbolize the joy which the festival brings into the Jewish home, the mistress kindles the lights and recites the following blessing:
+To symbolize the joy of passover, another sederboss (who may or may not be a woman though traditionally it was the woman but judaism can be kinda oppressive so how about there's just two sederbosses any either can do whatever) lights them candles and recites the following:

 *Baruch attah adonoi elohenu melech ha‘olom asher kid’shanu b’mitzvotav v’tzivanu l’hadlik ner shel (on sabbath add: shabbos v’shel) yom tov.*